<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=301879849994395&amp;ev=PageView&amp;noscript=1">

 The last five seasons of Atlas XC have shown me a lot,” she says.
 “One of those things is that no matter the crop, if you are putting down MAP, potash or elemental sulfur, you can benefit from Atlas XC.
 It not only increases yield, but also increases soil-available phosphorus year over year.”

-Contact your local Nutrien Ag Solutions representative for more information about Atlas XC (Canada) or Titan XC (USA).
-You can also learn more by downloading the Titan XC educator.
+Contact your local Nutrien Ag Solutions representative for more information about ATLAS XC (Canada) or TITAN XC (USA).
+You can also learn more by downloading the TITAN XC educator.

 Download the Booklet